vg-json-data/sm-json-data/logicalRequirements.md

 __Additional considerations__

 Much like the other logical elements that represent environmental frame damage, the heat frame counts listed in this project might not be strictly "perfect" play, but they are very much unforgiving.
 Their most significant value is to provide relative lengths to different heat runs.
-It's recommended to apply a leniency factor to those, possibly as an option that can vary by difficulty.
+It's recommended to apply a lenience factor to those, possibly as an option that can vary by difficulty.

+#### simpleHeatFrames object

+A `simpleHeatFrames` object represents the need for Samus to spend time (measured in frames) in a heated room.
+It is identical to `heatFrames` except that the time spent in `simpleHeatFrames` is intended to be invariant, not affected by leniency.
+This can be useful in cases that involve doing something simple for a significant amount of time, such as standing in place or running through a long hallway.

 #### heatFramesWithEnergyDrops object